ameh-samson/JS-Interview-Challenges/README.md

 Q12: What are some issues with numbers in JavaScript you may have to protect against?
 Q13: What are Promises and why might you use them?
 Q14: What is pass by reference and how does it differ from pass by value?

+# Coding Challenges

+While attempting challenges,

+- use pseudo code
+- make use of console.log
+- look up things (google it)